cl3080/AirbnbPrice/README.md

  3. **Machine learning model:** Apply different machine learning algorithms and fine tune the best model.
  4. **Model evaulation:** Evaluate the robustness of the final model

+In conclusion, the purpose of this project is helping potential hosts to predict the income they can get by listing their extra houses on Airbnb.
+Furthermore, it would be nice to show that the performance of the machine learning model can be improved by incorporating the information captured from photo and description of the houses.
+From business point of view, it will be useful for the data science team in such a company to know that there is lots of valuable information in text and images when building similar prediction models.

  The overall summary of the project can be checked here: https://chaoli.blog/2019/01/25/machine-learning-model-for-airbnb-yield-prediction/

  ## Author